 THE CHALLENGE

 Windy City Harvest, a Chicago Botanic Garden initiative growing 100,000+ pounds of produce annually, struggled to attract funding, recruit volunteers, or build neighborhood recognition.
-With no cohesive identity, inconsistent messaging, and limited design resources, they needed an operational brand system that non-designers could actually use with stock photography across dozens of touchpoints.
+With no cohesive identity and limited design resources, they needed a brand system that non-designers could use with stock photography across dozens of touchpoints.

 THE SOLUTION

-We built a brand identity rooted in growth and Chicago pride.
-The four-leaf logo (with pink accent) has a conceptual layer: the negative space forms the six-pointed Chicago star from the city flag.
-We extracted that star as a standalone graphic element for OOH and marketing campaigns, reinforcing civic identity.
-The modular shape system and green-pink palette work everywhere – from bus shelters to volunteer lanyards.
+Built a brand identity rooted in growth and Chicago pride.
+The four-leaf logo with pink accent has a conceptual layer: the negative space forms the six-pointed Chicago star from the city flag.
+We extracted that star as a standalone graphic element for OOH and campaigns, reinforcing civic identity.
+The modular shape system and green-pink palette work everywhere from bus shelters to volunteer lanyards.

-Designed for internal staff to use easily, the system includes plug-and-play templates, stock photo-friendly layouts, and modular assets maintaining brand integrity without design expertise.
-Messaging focuses on impact: “Fresh food builds strong communities,” “Help us keep Chicago fed.”
-The system spans recruitment flyers, donor materials, OOH ads, email, social media, website, signage, and merch.
+Designed for internal staff to execute independently.
+The system includes plug-and-play templates, stock photo-friendly layouts, and modular assets that maintain brand integrity without design expertise.
+Messaging focuses on impact.
+The system spans recruitment flyers, donor materials, OOH, social, website, signage, and merch.

 MY ROLE